This site & the information contained herein © Jackie Whitaker 2005 - 2014

 Note: You may have COPD even if you don't cough.
 You may still develop COPD even if you quit smoking some time (years) before.

 How Did I Get It?
 It's believed that 80-90% of the cases of COPD is caused from smoking.
-New evidence is also showing that pollution from certain occupations, air pollution in general, certain childhood illnesses and genes may have contributed to the development of this disease .
-Then there's Alpha 1 Deficiency; a gene deficiency which causes emphysema even if you've never smoked or been around second hand smoke.
+New evidence is also showing that pollution, dust and chemicals from certain occupations, air pollution in general, repeated bouts of early childhood respiratory infections and genes (Alpha 1 Deficiency) may have contributed to the development of this disease .

 Will It Ever Go Away or Get Better?
 No; it will never go away; once you have it there's no turning back the clock.
 The damage cannot be undone.
 No; it will not "get better" but the symptoms can be managed and slowed with the right medicines and life style changes.